dagknows/dkproxy/k8s_build/README.md

 📌  NOTE: This process must stay alive for the mount to be accessible ...
 ```

-Do not kill this process - open in a new window if necessary (or run as a daemon mode if you are running on a seperate VM).

 ### Start your Storage

-You can setup your storage (storage classes, PVCs, PVs etc) with:
+You can setup your storage (storage classes, PVCs, PVs etc) with the command below.
+Note that this file is also generated as part of the `dk proxy initk8s` command.
+There you can choose whether you want to do local or efs etc.

 ```
 sh storage.sh
 ```

-Note that this file is also generated as part of the `dk proxy initk8s` command.
-There you can choose whether you want to do local or eks etc.

 ## Start your cluster!